marcoparello/CTF-Writeups/US-Cyber-Games-Beginner-Game-Room/Forensics/You-Have-Mail.md

 # You Have Mail
 ![](../images/you-have-mail-part-1.png)

 I download the file, which is a `.eml` file.
-I then open the file using a .eml file viewer that I found online:
+I then open the file using `encryptomatic.com`'s online .eml file viewer:

 ![](../images/you-have-mail-part-2.png)